 Ahead of your headshot session: drink plenty of water to hydrate yourself, exfoliate and moisturise your skin and get a couple of early nights.
 Make sure you outfits are clean, ironed, on hangars and ready to go...
 Crisply, ironed outfits photograph SO much better than crumpled ones.

 You will feel more confident in front of the camera and it will come across in the photos!

 6. Don't rush on the day of the session

 Don't book meetings to close to your session.
 You don't want to feel stressed because you're in a rush to get away.
-Aim to arrive a few minutes early so that you have time to meet your photographer, relax and check your appearance and before the shoot.
-Brush your hair, check your teeth (and make-up), check your tie is straight and that you are happy with your look.
+Aim to arrive a couple of minutes early so that you have time to meet your photographer, relax and check your appearance before the shoot.
+Brush your hair, check your teeth (and make-up), check your collar is sitting neatly and you are happy with how you look.

 Everyone feels nervous before a photo shoot but if you're having one with me (Paula), I can assure you it's very relaxed and friendly.
 During the session, we'll just be chatting and the radio will probably be on; it's very lighthearted and absolutely nothing to worry about.
 If you do feel nervous beforehand, just try taking some deep breaths.
 I'm confident you'll relax once we get going.

 Paula is a Photography Institute graduate & founded Paula Deegan Photography in 2014.
 Paula creates beautiful, expressive portraits for warm hearted families & professionals across Epsom, Surrey & London.